 FINAL: LSU men's basketball beats FIU 98-81

-BATON ROUGE - The LSU men's basketball team beat Florida International University 98-81 on Thursday to start their season 3-0.
+BATON ROUGE - The LSU men's basketball team beat Florida International University 98-81 on Thursday to start its season 3-0.

-Michael Nwoko and Marquel Sutton both led the Tigers in scoring with 19 points.
+Michael Nwoko and Marquel Sutton both led the Tigers with 19 points.
+Sutton had 12 rebounds as well for his second straight double double.
+Five Tigers scored in double figures and LSU was 30-of-34 from the free throw line in the win.

 Trending News